-Accessible in Debug Mode or M-Mode, depending on TDATA1.DMODE.
-This register stores the instruction address to match against for a breakpoint trigger or the currently selected exception codes for an exception trigger.
+Accessible in Debug Mode or M-Mode, depending on tdata1.dmode.
+This register stores the instruction address, load address or store address to match against for a breakpoint trigger or the currently selected exception codes for an exception trigger.

-14.2.33 Trigger Data Register 3 (tdata3)
+14.2.42 Trigger Data Register 3 (tdata3)